-Our region has born and raised many famous people over the years, from very different walks of life.
-Many have gone on to achieve fame and notoriety beyond their Highland home.
+Here in Inverness and Loch Ness, our region has born and raised many famous people.
+And all from very different walks of life.
+Furthermore, many have gone on to achieve fame and notoriety beyond their Highland home.
 Here are just five famous people from Inverness and Loch Ness to ponder.
 Two or three of which, just maybe, you have met or seen in the area.

 First, there is the actress Karen Gillan.
 Most famous for her role in the TV series Doctor Who between 2010 and 2013.
 She recently played Ruby Roundhouse in the box office hit Jumanji: Welcome to the Jungle.
 And in 2018 she released her first feature film as director and writer called The Party’s Just Beginning.
 Born in 1987, she studied at the drama school, Italia Conti, where she was scouted by a modelling agency.
 But she has said she would not give up her acting career to return to modelling.

-Our second famous person from Inverness and Loch Ness is the author Ali Smith.
-Dubbed as ‘Scotland’s Nobel laureate in waiting’, Ali Smith was raised on a council house estate in Inverness and went to Inverness High School.
+Next, our second famous person from Inverness and Loch Ness is the author Ali Smith.
+Dubbed as ‘Scotland’s Nobel laureate in waiting’, Ali Smith was raised on a council house estate in Inverness.
+And she went to Inverness High School.
 In 2005, her book ‘The Accidental’ was short-listed for the Man Booker prize.
-And again in 2017 she was shortlisted for the same award with ‘Autumn’.
+Then, again in 2017, she was shortlisted for the same award with ‘Autumn’.